EconomyLens.com

 Related

 Trump blindsided Switzerland when he announced that incoming Swiss goods would be hit with a huge 39-percent tariff on August 1, one of the highest new levies he imposed on dozens of countries.
 Swiss President Karin Keller-Sutter and Parmelin scrambled to Washington in early August to hold talks on improving the tariff situation.
-However, a brief meeting with US Secretary of State Marco Rubio — who does not oversee tariff policy — failed to move the dial.
+But a brief meeting with US Secretary of State Marco Rubio — who does not oversee tariff policy — failed to move the dial.

-Foreign Minister Ignazio Cassis told the agency on Friday that Switzerland had come up with an “optimised offer,” which Parmelin put forward.
+Foreign Minister Ignazio Cassis told the agency on Friday that Switzerland had come up with an “optimized offer,” which Parmelin put forward.
 Parmelin and Keller-Sutter had met Bessent and Greer in May, when they held talks in Geneva in a bid to thrash out a tariff deal.

 The 39-percent tariff rate was up from a 10-percent “baseline” levy that Trump launched in April on US imports of goods from around the world.
 The new, higher tariff rate jeopardizes entire sectors of the export-heavy Swiss economy, notably watchmaking and industrial machinery, but also chocolate and cheese.
 Swiss businesses worry that competitors in other wealthy economies will have an edge, with the European Union and Japan having negotiated a 15-percent tariff and Britain securing a rate of 10 percent.